belle1306/avenue-1/README.md

 ![Logo](images/)

 Avenue is a full stack application that streamlines property information in one place.
-Built for property managers to service overseas property owners.
+Built for property managers to service property owners.

 ## Demo